-The planning team designed an Active Transportation Plan webpage (http://www.maderactc.org/planning/active-transportation/) that was housed on the MCTC website.
+The planning team designed an Active Transportation Plan webpage that was housed on the MCTC website.
 The webpage provided an overview of the ATP planning effort as well as access to project materials including the interactive online mapping tool and online stakeholder survey.
 Website information was included on the handout materials allowing for stakeholders and the public to easily find additional information.